A'ja Wilson: WNBA

 On June 29, 2019, Wilson scored a new career-high 39 points in a 102–97 overtime victory against the Indiana Fever.
-In July, Wilson suffered an ankle injury that kept her out for 4 weeks, causing her to miss the 2019 WNBA All-Star Game.
+In July, Wilson suffered an ankle injury that kept her out for four weeks, causing her to miss the 2019 WNBA All-Star Game.
 She made her return in mid-August.
 By the end of the season, the Aces finished with a 21–13 record and the number 4 seed, receiving a bye to the second round, helping the franchise get back to the playoffs for the first time since 2014.
-In the second round elimination game, the Aces beat the Chicago Sky 93–92 in a thriller game, where teammate Dearica Hamby came up with a steal and nailed the game-winning three from half-court with 4-second left.
-However, in the semi-finals, the Aces would lose in four games to the Washington Mystics, who would go on to win the 2019 WNBA championship.
+In the second-round elimination game, the Aces beat the Chicago Sky 93–92; teammate Dearica Hamby came up with a steal and made the game-winning three-point shot from half-court with four seconds left.
+However, in the semi-finals, the Aces lost in four games to the Washington Mystics, who went on to win the 2019 WNBA championship.

 In the 2020 season, the Aces were championship contenders.
 The season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-With her all-star teammate Liz Cambage sitting out the season due to health concerns, Wilson carried the team by putting up peak numbers, the Aces finishing the season 18-4 and the number 1 seed, receiving a double bye to the semi-finals.
-In the semi-finals, the Aces would defeat the Connecticut Sun in a hard-fought five-game series, advancing to the Finals for the second time in franchise history (first since relocating to Las Vegas); however with a shorthanded roster against a fully loaded Seattle Storm team, the Aces would be defeated in a three-game sweep.
-Wilson would end up winning the MVP award for the 2020 season.
+All-star teammate Liz Cambage sat out the season due to health concerns, but Wilson led the team to a 18–4 record and the number 1 seed, receiving a double bye to the semifinals.
+In the semifinals, the Aces would defeat the Connecticut Sun in a five-game series, advancing to the Finals for the second time in franchise history (first since relocating to Las Vegas); however, the Aces were defeated by the Seattle Storm in a three-game sweep.
+Wilson won the MVP award for the 2020 season.

 In 2022, Wilson would win her second MVP and first Defensive Player of the Year award, averaging 19.5 points, 9.4 rebounds and 1.9 blocks while leading the league with 17 double-doubles.
-Wilson helped propel the Aces to their second finals appearance in three seasons, where they would defeat the Connecticut Sun in four games, giving Wilson her first championship.
+Wilson helped propel the Aces to their second finals appearance in three seasons, where they defeated the Connecticut Sun in four games, giving Wilson her first championship.